olwend/CV/Olwen.md

 *_PM for voluntary Child Abuse Tracking System.
 Business in The Community Award winner_*

 **ROLLS ROYCE PLC**  JULY 1999 - DECEMBER 1999 ROLLS ROYCE PLC (SAP Trainer)

-**SEFTON HEALTH** JULY 1994 -  JULY 1999 DATA ANALYST TO PUBLIC HEALTH DIRECTOR (PART TIME) AD HOC PROJECTS FOR SMALL BUSINESSES USING MS OFFICE

-#### HOPED FOR PIPELINE PROJECTS TO VIEW
-NUFF SAID - game approach to cross generation community contribution and knowledge sharing (customisable name)

-#### INTERESTS

-Social history - I take time to visit museums and discover more about the area I am visiting or reside in.

-As a life long border collie owner I am a habitual rambler, particularly around scenic parts of Peak district, Rutland, Wiltshire, anywhere I can, I'm likely to pop out with an OS map to explore.
-Know the phrase “Whatever the weather we’ll weather the weather, whether we like it or not!”

-Minutes secretary for the management association of a community where I am a flat owner.
-Active contributor to the environment and youth engagement sections of North Luffenham village plan.
-The aim is to secure  sustainable and affordable living across this and future generations, ensuring longevity and affordability of the village environment.
-This has inspired ideas I hope to pursue for sideline projects.
-In 2002 I was PM for a voluntary project which delivered a Child Abuse Tracking System.
-This won a Business in The Community Award, presented to us by Prince Charles, and was adopted by many police forces nationally.